irmen/Tale/docs/source/index.rst

 You can use the ``--help`` argument to see some help about this command.
 You can use ``--gui`` or ``--web`` to start the GUI or browser version of the interface rather than the text console version.
+There are some other command line arguments such as ``--mode`` that allow you to select other things, look at the help output to learn more.

 The story might prompt you with a couple of questions:
 Choose not to load a saved game (you will have none at first start anyway).